drrausch/Maize-Leaf-Disease_CNN/README.md

 ![pre_augmentation](https://github.com/drrausch/Maize-Leaf-Disease_Phase-4/blob/dana/images/pre_augmentation.png) ![pre_augmentation_loss](https://github.com/drrausch/Maize-Leaf-Disease_Phase-4/blob/dana/images/pre_augmentation_loss.png)

 Next, data augmentation was applied to the images.
 Data augmentation is a common method to combat overfitting.
-This process takes an image and changes it in various ways so that the model learns to differentiate to images in many different formats and appearances.
+This process takes an image and changes it in various ways so that the model learns to differentiate images in many different formats and appearances.
 Below we see how images can be augmented by changing the orientation or brightness.

 ![aug1](https://github.com/drrausch/Maize-Leaf-Disease_Phase-4/blob/dana/images/aug1.png) ![aug2](https://github.com/drrausch/Maize-Leaf-Disease_Phase-4/blob/dana/images/aug2.png)